auroris/Interactive-Reports/README.md

 A report is a piece of configuration: a name, a data source, and a `SELECT`.
-From that one statement the server discovers the columns and the browser element gives users an APEX-style workspace over the result.
+From that one statement the server discovers the columns and the browser element gives users a workspace over the result.
 Everything a user does becomes a JSON **report state document** that the server validates and compiles into parameterized SQL, pushed down to the database.
 Nothing the user types ever reaches the database as SQL text.